andychu/javascript-vs-c/README.md

 ## For Advanced Readers

-- Types: hardware view vs. the mathematical view (contrast with Haskell or Rust).
+- Types: the hardware view vs. the mathematical view (contrast with Haskell or Rust).
   - C used to be a dynamic language!
 Show untyped C.
   - In C, types are only for instruction selection.
 Nothing more.
-  - C++ is different than C.
 - [Hello, JIT
   World](http://blog.reverberate.org/2012/12/hello-jit-world-joy-of-simple-jits.html)
   -- The mechanism that allows modern JavaScript engines to be comparable in